sourcegraph/about/content/blogposts/2024/anatomy-of-a-coding-assistant.md

 ![9_context](https://storage.googleapis.com/sourcegraph-assets/blog/anatomy/9_context.png)

-For automatic context fetching, we’ve found that there are two options that work fairly well:
+For code search, we use two techniques for surfacing relevant snippets:

 1. **Indexed search:** We ask an LLM a question like, "Given this user query, what keywords should be used to search for relevant parts of the codebase?"
 Once the AI provides keywords, we use a search engine that leverages indexing to perform the search.
 We get search rankings, and based on a predefined token limit, we send the most relevant search results back to the main AI model you're having a conversation with.
     1. For free and Pro users, we use our home-grown search engine called symf, written in Golang, that runs on your local environment.